Astra-API/slate/source/includes/websockets_api.md

 ## Subscribing

-You can subscribe to a channel by sending a `subscribe` message through the websocket connection:
+You can subscribe to one or multiple different exchange's specific Trade or Orderbook Snapshot channel simultaneously by sending a `subscribe` message through the websocket connection.

+To understand more about how we handle the ability to subscribe to different exchanges, please see the `subcribe` input data type in the Schema tab.

 > Sample message